LSPosed/MagiskOnWSALocal/README.md

 # Magisk on WSA (with Google Apps)

-:warning: For fork developers: Please don't build using GitHub Actions, as GitHub will count your forked GitHub Actions usage against this upstream repository, which may cause this upstream repository gets disabled by GitHub staff because of numerous forks building GitHub Actions, and counting the forks' Action usage against this upstream repository.
+:warning: For fork developers: Please don't build using GitHub Actions, as GitHub will count your forked GitHub Actions usage against this upstream repository, which may cause this upstream repository gets disabled by GitHub staff like [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA) because of numerous forks building GitHub Actions, and counting the forks' Action usage against this upstream repository.

 ## Support for generating from these systems